What is 22KILL?

 The Honor Ring™

-The solution is veteran empowerment.
-One of the biggest challenges veterans face is finding a sense of purpose after service. #22KILL directly supports veteran empowerment programs that help veterans maximize their talents and understand their value outside of the military. #22KILL also continually provides support for other veteran organizations, treatment centers, and community events and projects.
+The solution is empowerment.
+One of the biggest challenges veterans face is finding a sense of purpose after service.
+22KILL directly supports veteran empowerment programs that help veterans maximize their talents, understand their value, and find their passion and purpose outside of the military.
+22KILL also continually provides support for other veteran organizations, treatment centers, and community events and projects.

-A portion of proceeds from 22KILL merchandise sales go towards administrative costs, overhead, and supporting new veteran initiatives.
+A portion of proceeds from 22KILL merchandise sales goes towards administrative costs, overhead, and supporting new veteran initiatives.